TheWhyofFry/biflabgit/Guide4.md

 $ > git reset --hard f8e297f #reset to the point before the revert
 $ > git revert --no-commit 0c03424..HEAD
 ```
 This will revert all the commits from "Edit Line 1" onward (HEAD being the most recent commit).
-The reason for the ``--no-commit`` parameter in this example, is because _each_ commit will be reverted in turn.
+The reason for the ``--no-commit`` parameter in this example, is because _each_ commit will be reverted in turn and you will have to provide a message for each (there is a workaround suppressing the need to specify a commit message - see if you can find it).
 When you use ``--no-commit`` the total reversions are consolidated and you can do a manual commit with an appropriate message.

 ### Why is it cool?